Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 Handles the call to the beacon chain deposit contract.
 Only called via `EigenPodManager.stake`.

+Note that this method only supports deposits to 0x01 withdrawal credentials.
+For 0x02 credentials, pod owners should interact with the deposit contract directly.

 *Effects*:
 * Deposits 32 ETH into the beacon chain deposit contract, and provides the pod's address as the deposit's withdrawal credentials